Types of warts, causes of their appearance and methods of treatment. Warts on the hands: photos, causes and treatment, how to remove them at home

 Each type of wart on the hands has its own characteristics:

 1. Flat.
-Papules 1-6 mm in size, stand out slightly above the skin, have a noticeable border, light brown in color.
-Often occur in groups.
+Papules are 1-6 mm in size, stand out slightly above the skin, have a noticeable border, and are light brown in color.
+Often appear in groups.

 2. Vulgar.
-They are round in shape and rise above the skin.
-The structure of the formations is dense, when contaminated, it can acquire a white and gray color.
-On a rough surface, horn formations, villi, cracks usually appear.
-Often there is a growth of single warts, which merge into tumors.
+Round in shape, raised above the skin.
+The structure of the formations is dense; when contaminated, it can turn white and gray.
+Horny formations, villi, and cracks usually appear on the rough surface.
+Often, single warts grow and merge into tumors.

 3. Senile.
-In many older people, a patchy variety develops, like a round plaque of different shades.
+Many older people develop the mottled variety, which is like a round plaque of different shades.
 Often senile keratomas are located in a group.

-Growths are often confused with other skin ailments.
-To correctly determine the type of neoplasm, you need to know its external signs.
+The growths are often confused with other skin ailments.
+To correctly determine the type of tumor, you need to know its external signs.
 Moles and birthmarks are dark in color compared to warts.
 The structure of the mole is soft and separated from the surface of the skin.
 The wart is presented as a single whole with the skin.

-Moles are presented in the form of single rashes, in contrast to growths.
+Moles are presented in the form of single rashes, as opposed to growths.
 Keratomas, unlike warts, are flat and dark.
 They do not rise above the surface of the skin and look more like freckles.
-It is easier to distinguish from a wart a hemangioma, which is a red spot with jagged edges.
+It is easier to distinguish a hemangioma from a wart, which is a red spot with jagged edges.
 If it is difficult to identify the type of formation, it is better to consult a doctor.
-Based on the diagnosis, a specialist will identify the type of skin disease and select the appropriate method of treatment.
+Based on diagnostics, the specialist will identify the type of skin disease and select the appropriate treatment method.

-The appearance of education is shown in the photo.
-Warts on the hands and on other parts of the body should not be torn off and combed.
-Then they will not be able to adversely affect health.
-But the appearance of plaques or papules should not be ignored either.
+The appearance of the formation is shown in the photo.
+Warts on the hands and other parts of the body should not be picked off or combed.
+Then they will not be able to negatively affect health.
+But the occurrence of plaques or papules should not be ignored.
 The appearance of a wart is a signal of a malfunction in the body.

-They also arise from frequent stress, with reduced immunity.
-The virus after penetration into the body is able to lie low for a long time, before lowering the protective functions.
-When formations occur, you need to find out the cause of this phenomenon.
+They also arise from frequent stress and decreased immunity.
+The virus, after entering the body, is able to hide for a long time, until the protective functions are reduced.
+If formations occur, it is necessary to find out the cause of this phenomenon.

 What danger do warts pose to humans?

-1. With trauma to the papule and plaque, bleeding appears, and the risk of infection of the body increases.
+1. With injury to the papules and plaques, bleeding appears and the risk of infection of the body increases.

-2. If the formations are in places of constant friction, the degeneration of tumors into malignant ones is not excluded.
+2. If the formations are located in places of constant friction, it is possible that the tumors may degenerate into malignant ones.

-3. Sometimes there is a growth of warts, they cover a large area of the skin, become visible.
-After the removal of large formations, scars and scars remain in the areas of their placement.
+3. Sometimes warts grow, they cover a large area of skin and become visible.
+After removing large formations, scars remain in the areas where they are located.

-Often warts disappear suddenly, as they appeared.
-Eliminating the causes and strengthening the immune system reduces the risk of relapses.
-When such a formation appears, it is better to cure it with effective and safe means prescribed by a doctor.
+Often warts go away suddenly, just as they appeared.
+Eliminating the causes and strengthening the immune system reduces the risk of relapse.
+When such a formation appears, it is better to treat it with effective and safe means prescribed by a doctor.

 Diagnostics

-If it is not possible to determine the type of disease by symptoms, then professional diagnostics are used.
-Before prescribing an analysis for papillomavirus infection, the doctor asks the patient a few questions, and also examines the damaged area through a magnifying device.
-Sometimes an additional examination is required:
+If it is not possible to determine the type of illness by symptoms, then professional diagnostics are used.
+Before prescribing a test for human papillomavirus infection, the doctor asks the patient several questions and also examines the damaged area through a magnifying device.
+Sometimes additional examination is required:

 • analysis for hereditary infections;

-• examination of internal tissues under a microscope.
+• study of internal tissues under a microscope.

 Such methods are needed to establish the exact cause of formations and determine the level of their malignancy.
-Based on these data, the doctor can prescribe an effective method of treatment.
+Based on this data, the doctor can prescribe an effective treatment method.

 Treatment

-How to remove warts on the hands?
-The latest drugs and methods allow you to eliminate formations, but HPV will still remain in the body.
-If provoking factors are preserved, warts can form again.
-There are several treatments.
-The doctor should choose the method when he becomes familiar with:
+How to remove warts on hands?
+The latest drugs and methods make it possible to eliminate formations, but HPV will still remain in the body.
+If provoking factors are preserved, warts may form again.
+There are several treatment methods.
+The doctor should choose a method after becoming familiar with:

 • medical history;